wastemaster/numbers-game/README.md

 - Remove blank rows
 - Identify winning state
-- width changes when there is no 9th button in a row
+- Width changes when there is no 9th button in a row
-- occupy less width on mobile
+- Occupy less width on mobile
+- Add copyright & github link